prust/wikipedia-movie-data/README.md

 My script doesn't handle multiple titles very well: it assumes there is one title and if there are two listed in Wikipedia they will be shoved together.
 In the example above, I manually cleaned up "Avengers, TheThe Avengers" to just "Avengers, The Avengers", but really it should have been parsed into a list of "Avengers, The" and "The Avengers".

 ## Future Directions

+I should double-check that neither http://www.omdbapi.com/ or IMDB (there are a lot of scrapers available for IMDB, but I need to check on the legality of this) are easier or have higher-quality data.

 I would like to change the script to interpret `title` as an array, so that it captures the "Avengers, The" and "The Avengers" double title instance mentioned above.
 The idea being that the script scrapes Wikipedia's data as accurately and faithfully as possible.